cloudfoundry/bosh_exporter/FAQ.md

 #### BOSH HM metrics forwarder

-Another alternative approach is to use the [BOSH HM metrics forwarder][bosh_hmforwarder], that will forward BOSH health metrics into Loggregator thus making them available in the [Cloud Foundry Firehose][firehose].
-Later, you can use the [Cloud Foundry Firehose Exporter ][firehose_exporter] to get BOSH metrics.
+Another alternative approach is to use the [BOSH HM metrics forwarder][bosh_hmforwarder] that will forward BOSH health metrics into Loggregator thus making them available in the [Cloud Foundry Firehose][firehose].
+Later, you can use the [Cloud Foundry Firehose Exporter][firehose_exporter] to get BOSH metrics.

 #### Downsides